diegowilliamscode/cse15l-lab-report/Lab4.md

 - I proceeded to copy and paste the command to run the tests, but I needed to add the desired file `ListExamplesTests.java`.
 I pressed `L<tab>` but that only autocompleted to `ListExamples`, so by pressing `T<tab>` it correctly autocompleted to `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests`.
 After pressing `<enter>`, I was able to see that one test passed and the other failed.

 ![Image](Tests-Failing.png)
+(Used Edstem because ieng6 would not compile
+)
 ## Fixing the Error in Vim

 ### The Error